-Bikepacking Bags Vs. Panniers and Racks for a Low Budget Touring Setup?
+Bikepacking Bags Vs Panniers and Racks for a Low Budget Setup?

-If you prefer a panniers and racks bicycle touring setup, skip to the second half of this article here.
+If you prefer a panniers and racks bicycle touring setup, skip to the second half of this guide here.

 Another third luggage option is a cargo trailer.
 Check out my panniers vs trailer pros and cons list for more info.

-The premise of a bikepacking setup is to attach your gear directly to the frame of the bike.
-This is achieved with three main bags: A handlebar roll, seat bag, and frame bag.
-Below, I’ll describe how to create each on a budget.
-I’ll also suggest what types of gear you should pack in each bag for the most efficient setup.
+The idea bikepacking is to attach your gear directly to the frame of the bike.
+This helps with stability and handling.
+There are three main bikepacking bags: A handlebar roll, seat bag, and frame bag.
+Below, I’ll describe how to create each on a budget using straps, dry bags, and other DIY methods.
+All that stuff doesn’t have to be expensive.
+I’ll also suggest what types of gear you should pack in each bag to help you pack efficiently.

-The handlebar roll or handlebar harness is a way to attach gear to your handlebars.
-This is usually done with a series of straps and a dry bag.
-A purpose-made handlebar roll from a major bikepacking company usually costs around $80-$100 or more depending on features and quality.
-You can achieve the same thing for much less with a bit of DIY.
-Here’s how:
+A handlebar bag is basically a dry bag that attaches to your handlebars with a series of straps.
+A purpose-made handlebar bag from a major bikepacking company usually costs around $100-$120 depending on features and quality.
+You can achieve the same thing for just a few dollars with a dry bag and some simple straps.

 - A jacket